teradici/deploy/dev/domain-controller/README.md

 1. Enter the service principal secret for **AzureAdminPassword.**
 1. Enter the service principal tenant ID for **Tenant ID** instead of null.

-The CAM deployment will use the created service principal account to interact with Azure, instead of an administrative account with enough rights to make a service principal.
+The CAM deployment will use the created service principal account to interact with Azure.

 In some instances you are required to register the keyvault policy for the subscription prior to deployment.
 Visit [Common Deployment Errors](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-common-deployment-errors#noregisteredproviderfound) for instructions on how to do this.